cilium/cilium/Documentation/contributing/testing/e2e.rst

     $ cd test/
     $ ginkgo . -- --help | grep -A 1 cilium
       -cilium.SSHConfig string
-    	    Specify a custom command to fetch SSH configuration (eg: 'vagrant ssh-config') -cilium.holdEnvironment
+            Specify a custom command to fetch SSH configuration (eg: 'vagrant ssh-config') -cilium.benchmarks
+            Specifies benchmark tests should be run which may increase test time -cilium.holdEnvironment
-    	    On failure, hold the environment in its current state -cilium.image string
+            On failure, hold the environment in its current state -cilium.hubble-relay-image string
+            Specifies which image of hubble-relay to use during tests -cilium.image string
-        	Specifies which image of cilium to use during tests -cilium.operator-image string
+            Specifies which image of cilium to use during tests -cilium.kubeconfig string
+            Kubeconfig to be used for k8s tests -cilium.multinode
+            Enable tests across multiple nodes.
+If disabled, such tests may silently pass (default true) -cilium.operator-image string
-        	Specifies which image of cilium-operator to use during tests -cilium.provision
+            Specifies which image of cilium-operator to use during tests -cilium.passCLIEnvironment
+            Pass the environment invoking ginkgo, including PATH, to subcommands -cilium.provision
             Provision Vagrant boxes and Cilium before running test (default true) -cilium.provision-k8s
-        	Specifies whether Kubernetes should be deployed and installed via kubeadm or not (default true) -cilium.showCommands
+            Specifies whether Kubernetes should be deployed and installed via kubeadm or not (default true) -cilium.registry string
+            docker registry hostname for Cilium image
+      -cilium.showCommands
             Output which commands are ran to stdout -cilium.skipLogs
             skip gathering logs if a test fails -cilium.testScope string
-        	Specifies scope of test to be ran (k8s, Nightly, runtime)
+            Specifies scope of test to be ran (k8s, Nightly, runtime) -cilium.timeout duration
+            Specifies timeout for test run (default 24h0m0s)

 For more information about other built-in options to Ginkgo, consult the `Ginkgo documentation`_.